cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

 - Once you have installed Db2 in CP4D, the usual way to vie the database externally is by using NodePort access.
 In our case this is not working since the node cannot be viewed externally.
 The solution is to use a Load Balancer that needs to be added.

-Here is the procedure.
+*Here is the procedure*

-Log in to Openshift environment and go to your CP4D project.
+1. Log in to Openshift environment and go to your CP4D project.

     $ oc login -u apikey -p XXXXXXXX --server=https://c100-e.eu-de.containers.cloud.ibm.com:NNNN Login successful.
 You have access to 69 projects, the list has been suppressed.